Christine McVie: Fleetwood Mac

-1999–2014: Hiatus from Fleetwood Mac and semi retirement
+1999–2014: Hiatus from Fleetwood Mac and semi-retirement

 After The Dance, McVie returned to England to be near her family and stayed out of public view until 2000, when she accepted an honorary doctorate in music from the University of Greenwich.
 Five years after McVie left Fleetwood Mac, she and Quintela were divorced.

-In a 2004 interview, McVie admitted to not listening much to pop music any more and stated instead a preference for Classic FM.
+In a 2004 interview, McVie admitted to not listening much to pop music anymore and stated instead a preference for Classic FM.
 She appeared as a session musician on the band's last studio album, Say You Will.
 In December 2003 she went to see Fleetwood Mac's last UK performance on the Say You Will tour in London, but did not join her former bandmates on stage.
 She released her third solo studio album, In the Meantime, that year.

 McVie was awarded the British Academy of Songwriters, Composers and Authors' Gold Badge of Merit at a ceremony held at London's Savoy Hotel in 2006.
 That same year, Paste named McVie, together with bandmates Lindsey Buckingham and Stevie Nicks, as the 83rd-greatest living songwriter or songwriting team.
 McVie did not join her former bandmates on the band's last performance in the UK of the Unleashed tour in November 2009.
 When Fleetwood Mac's 2012 world tour was announced, Stevie Nicks downplayed the likelihood of McVie ever rejoining the group.
 Nicks said, "She went to England and she has never been back since 1998 [...] as much as we would all like to think that she'll just change her mind one day, I don't think it'll happen [...]
 We love her, so we had to let her go."

-In October 2013 it was announced that McVie was recording a solo studio album for the first time in nine years.
+In October 2013, it was announced that McVie was recording a solo studio album for the first time in nine years.
 The album was never released.